slaveOftime/Fun.Blazor/Docs/30 How to Contribute/README.md

 # How to Contribute

-If you want to contribute to the source code, just make a PR and @ me then I will take a look as soon as possible.
+If you want to contribute to the source code, simply create a PR and mention me with @, then I will review it as soon as possible.

-If you want to contribute to documents (very welcomed, because my English is is not very good, so my documentation may not be very readable), there are some conventions:
+If you want to contribute to the documentation (which is very welcome, as my English is not very good, so my documentation may not be very readable), there are some conventions:

-- All the docs is under **Docs**.
-They are just markdown, you can change it accordingly.
+- All documentation is located under **Docs**.
+They are just markdown files, so you can make changes accordingly.

-- In the markdown file, the first line should be something like: **# your topic**
+- The first line of the markdown file should be something like: **# your topic**.

-- There is a number before every topic folder, it is used to sort the final menu accordingly
+- There is a number before every topic folder; this is used to sort the final menu accordingly.

-- Under every folder, there is a **README.md** file.
-Which is the main entry to the topic.
+- Under every folder, there is a **README.md** file, which is the main entry point to the topic.

-- You can make **tree** for your topic, if it has a lot of content.
-You just create subfolder and create another **README.md** file in it.
+- If your topic has a lot of content, you can create subfolders and another **README.md** file in it to create a **tree** for better content organization.

 - You can also include some live demos.
-You just need to add exactly this: **{{the demo name under Fun.Blazor.Docs.Wasm/Demos}}**.
-Take **Counter** as example
+To do so, you simply need to add this: **{{the demo name under Fun.Blazor.Docs.Wasm/Demos}}**.
+Use **Counter** as an example:

 {{Counter}}

-- You can also test your docs changes locally.
+- You can also test your documentation locally by:

-        After you changed the docs, then under repo's root folder,
+   a.
+Changing the docs.

-        Run: dotnet fsi build.fsx -t GenerateDocs
+   b.
+Under the repo's root folder, Run: dotnet fsi build.fsx -- -p docs.

-        Run: dotnet run --project .\Fun.Blazor.Docs.Server\Fun.Blazor.Docs.Server.fsproj
+   c.
+Run: dotnet run --project .\Fun.Blazor.Docs.Server\Fun.Blazor.Docs.Server.fsproj.

 - To write demo components, you must create something like: